Angknpng/CMoE/README.md

 # CMoE

-This repository contains the official implementation of our manuscript:

-> **Taming Cascaded Mixture-of-Experts for Modality-Missing Multi-Modal Salient Object Detection**
+This repository contains the official implementation of our manuscript entilted "**Taming Cascaded Mixture-of-Experts for Modality-Missing Multi-Modal Salient Object Detection**"

-**Note:** To comply with the anonymous review policy, external URLs are omitted.
+> **Note:** To comply with the anonymous review policy, external URLs are omitted.
 All necessary datasets and pre-trained models are publicly available and can be found via common academic repositories (e.g., GitHub or official model zoos).